pdureau/ui_icons/README.md

 - `svg`: icons as svg files
 - `svg_sprite`: icons in a svg sprite file

-For these extractors, you must provide a `config:sources` array to indicate the physical path(s) to the icons.
+You must provide a `config:sources` array to indicate the physical path(s) to the icons.

 If the path do not start with a slash `/`, it will resolve to the module or theme, else it will resolve to Drupal web root.